z0diaq/obsidian-line-cleaner/README.md

 ### From Obsidian Community Plugins (Recommended)
 1. Open Obsidian Settings
 2. Go to Community Plugins
-3. Search for "Line Cleaner"
+3. Search for "Lines Cleaner"
 4. Install and enable the plugin

 ### Manual Installation